xbeat/Machine-Learning/README.md

 A stem-leaf plot is a statistical method for organizing and displaying numerical data.
 It provides a visual representation of the distribution of data, making it easier to identify patterns, clusters, and outliers.
 This plot is particularly useful for smaller datasets and can help in understanding the shape and spread of the data.

+## Ensemble Learning!
+Blending Models in Python

+Introduction to Ensemble Learning and Blending

+Ensemble learning is a powerful machine learning technique that combines multiple models to improve prediction accuracy and robustness.
+Blending, a specific ensemble method, aims to create a single, unified prediction by combining the outputs of diverse base models.
+The goal of blending is to leverage the strengths of individual models while mitigating their weaknesses, ultimately producing a more accurate and reliable final prediction.

 ## Ensuring Safety Alignment in Large Language Models

 Introduction to Safety Alignment in LLMs